-The Seattle Seahawks' tumultuous 2019-20 season is over.
-After barely escaping in a number of one-score games this year, Russell Wilson and Co. finally came up short against the Green Bay Packers, losing 28-23 at Lambeau Field.
+The Seattle Seahawks' tumultuous 2019-20 season came to an end after barely escaping in a number of one-score games last season.
+Russell Wilson and Co. ultimately came up short against the Green Bay Packers in the NFL Divisional Round, losing 28-23 at Lambeau Field.

-While the Seahawks will be ruing some of their decisions on Sunday, there's still plenty of promise for 2020.
+While the Seahawks didn't quite get the job done last season, there's still plenty of promise for 2020.
 However, the Seahawks will need to make some improvements on both sides of the ball to make a Super Bowl run in 2020.

 Without further ado, here are three issues they must address.

 The Seahawks ranked No. 30 in adjusted sack rate in 2019, a huge drop from 2018.
 Their trade for Jadeveon Clowney didn't entirely pan out —Clowney was injured for a good chunk of the season and only had three sacks.
 However, the problem goes beyond Clowney, who is expected to test free agency in 2020.
 No player on the Seahawks totaled more than four sacks during the regular season.
 With Jarran Reed and Ezekiel Ansah also hitting free agency, the Seahawks must make huge upgrades on the defensive line, and retain some of the talent they do have, in order to make a Super Bowl run.

 Outside of the always-excellent Bobby Wagner, the Seahawks' run defense was woeful in 2019.
 They finished No. 26 in rush defense DVOA and No. 22 in rushing yards allowed, both far cries from their heyday during the mid-2010s.
 Seattle should benefit from potentially reconstructing its defensive line, but the Seahawks could also use a significant addition at linebacker.
 Someone like Jamie Collins could instantly make this linebacking corps a lot more dynamic, and the Seahawks should have plenty of cap space to work with.